draconisPW/PWMAngband/docs/option.rst

 Sort monsters by experience in the monster list ``sort_exp`` This option sorts monsters by experience instead of depth in the monster list.

+..

+Display monsters in ASCII ``ascii_mon``
+  This option displays monsters using ASCII symbols instead of tiles when using a tileset.

 Birth options
 -------------